microbiomedata/metaMS/docs/lcms_metabolomics/index.rst

 corresponding MS2 spectra.
 It uses the MS2 spectra to search a subset of the GNPS's (Global Natural Products Social Molecular Networking)
 `library of tandem mass spectra <https://gnps-external.ucsd.edu/gnpslibrary>`_ to identify metabolites.
 The workflow also uses the deconvoluted MS1 spectra to assign a molecular formula.
-Each candidate metabolites assignment is given two confidence scores: one for its match to the predicted molecular formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and
+Each candidate metabolite assignment is given two confidence scores: one for its match to the predicted molecular formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and